nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/download_accessAWS.md

 ![](../../images/GWAS_General_aws_connect_your_instance.png)

 * In your terminal, make sure you are still in the `~/Desktop/GWAS` folder (in which your "amazon.pem" lives).
-Paste the entire command and click `ENTER`.
+Paste the entire command and click ++enter++.
 It should look something like this:

 === "Local Machine"
     ```